sambanova/ai-starter-kit/yoda/README.md

 - Obtaining responses from a baseline model.
 - Obtaining responses from your custom model.
-- Obtaining responses from your custom model giving them in the promop the exact context used in question generation of the evaluation querys.
+- Obtaining responses from your custom model giving them in the exact context used in question generation of the evaluation queries.
 - Obtaining responses from your custom model employing a simple RAG pipeline for response generation.

 This will facilitate further analysis of your model's effectiveness in solving the domain specific tasks.